 Without human intervention, it processes massive amounts of data to determine if claims are fraudulent or authentic.
 Valid claims are automatically processed while fraudulent claims are blocked or flagged for further investigation.

-A.I. based on reinforcement learning can be used by small insurance firms without a large IT staff, project management office, or data scientists, as well as large insurance companies that have heavily invested in business intelligence and analytics.
+AI based on reinforcement learning can be used by small insurance firms without a large IT staff, project management office, or data scientists, as well as large insurance companies that have heavily invested in business intelligence and analytics.

 The cost to use software powered by reinforcement learning technology from a company like Daisy scales to the size of the organization deploying it.
 As important, Daisy can be implemented with speed and efficiency that minimizes change management.

-A.I.
-Doesn’t Replace Insurance Fraud Investigators.
+3. AI Doesn’t Replace Insurance Fraud Investigators.
 It Lets Them Do What They Do Best

 Many insurance firms have made major investments to hire and train staff to investigate claims fraud.